 \section{Experiments}

-To evaluate the performance of our implementation we run it on a number of graphs and compare its running time with a baseline single-core CPU implementation.
-The baseline implementation is our own implementation of the \emph{forward} algorithm, which is slightly faster than the one provided in \cite{LATAPY}.
+To evaluate the performance of our implementation we ran it on a number of graphs and compared its running time with a baseline single-threaded CPU implementation.
+The baseline implementation is our own implementation of the \emph{forward} algorithm, and it is slightly faster than the one provided in~\cite{LATAPY}.

-The graphs we use are: Internet topology graph, LiveJournal online social network, and Orkut online social network from Stanford Large Network Dataset Collection \cite{SNAP}; Citeseer and DBLP co-paper networks and Kronecker R-MAT graphs from 10th DIMACS Implementation Challenge \cite{DIMACS}; Barab\'asi-Albert network \cite{BARABASI}; Watts-Strogatz network \cite{WATTS}.
-The Table \ref{table} summarizes basic properties of these graphs.
+The graphs we used are: Internet topology graph, LiveJournal online social network, and Orkut online social network from Stanford Large Network Dataset Collection \cite{SNAP}; Citeseer and DBLP co-paper networks and Kronecker R-MAT graphs from 10th DIMACS Implementation Challenge \cite{DIMACS}; Barab\'asi-Albert network \cite{BARABASI}; Watts-Strogatz network \cite{WATTS}.
+Table \ref{table} summarizes basic properties of these graphs.

-Experiments are run on the 448-core Nvidia Tesla C2050 GPU and the Intel Xeon X5650 CPU.
+Experiments were run on the Nvidia Tesla C2050 GPU, Nvidia GeForce GTX 980 GPU, and Intel Xeon X5650 CPU.
 We compiled the binaries using the NVCC 7.0 and G++ 4.8 compilers with the \texttt{-O3} optimization level.

-We measure wall clock time.
-We start the measurement just before the \emph{edge array} is copied from CPU to GPU and finish it right after the final result is copied from GPU to CPU and all GPU memory is freed.
-Before the measurement we call \emph{cudaFree(NULL)} to preinitialize CUDA context, because otherwise the first call to \emph{cudaMalloc} takes additional $100$ milliseconds.
+We measured wall clock time.
+We started each measurement just before the \emph{edge array} is copied from CPU to GPU, and finished it right after the final result was copied from GPU to CPU and the GPU memory was freed.
+Before the measurement we called \emph{cudaFree(NULL)} to preinitialize CUDA context, because otherwise the first call to \emph{cudaMalloc} takes additional $100$ milliseconds.

-Each experiment is run five times and we report the mean values.
-The standard deviation never exceeds $0.05$ of the mean.
+Each experiment was run five times.
+In the paper we report the mean values.
+The standard deviation never exceeded $0.05$ of the mean.

-The results are presented in the Table \ref{table}.
+The results are presented in Table~\ref{table}.
 All execution times are given in milliseconds.
-The first speedup column shows the GPU over CPU speedup, while the second speedup column shows the 4 GPU over 1 GPU speedup.
-Graphs marked with $\dagger$ are too large to fit into the GPU memory so part of the preprocessing phase is run on the CPU (as described in the Section \ref{sec:lowmemory}), which accounts for lower performance in case of these graphs.
+The first and the third speedup columns show the GPU over CPU speedup, while the second speedup column shows the 4 GPU over 1 GPU speedup.
+Measurements marked with $\dagger$ denote graphs too large to fit into the GPU memory, which required part of the preprocessing phase to be run on the CPU (as described in Section \ref{sec:lowmemory}).
+It accounts for lower performance in case of these graphs.
 The results for Kronecker graphs are also presented visually in Figure~\ref{fig:kron}.

 In order to asses the efficiency of our implementation of the \emph{CountTriangles} kernel we used profiler to measure the cache hit rate and memory bandwidth during kernel execution on the GTX 980 card.
 These measurements are presented in Table~\ref{tab:prof}.
 We consider the cache hit in the $75\%$ to $80\%$ range being a good result.
 The GTX 980 card offers $224$ GB/s of peak memory bandwidth.
 Our implementation achieves about half of this value, which is also satisfactory.
 In conclusion, the profiling analysis shows that there is a room for improvement, but it is not large.